skip to Main Content

 Cost/Benefit Analysis:

-Implementing DAGMAR Model
+Implementing the DAGMAR Model

 Identify advertising goals – Start by identifying the advertising goals – these objectives should align with the business’s overall goals and objectives.